 Hiring Movers Question 5: How will items get where they need to go?

 Hiring movers to empty your house isn’t just about your packed items.
 In our experience, the average house also contains at least one ton of actual trash.
 Ask moving companies if they are able to take that away.
 If you have items to donate, are you hiring movers who can get those things to the donation center?
 Some moving companies will add that service.

 For the items you don’t plan to keep, does the moving company have someone who can help evaluate whether or not those items have value?
-Hiring movers who can help sort your things can end up saving you time in the long run.
+Hiring movers who can help sort your things can end up saving you money and time in the long run.
 Identifying items of value and helping sell them can put money in your pocket.
 Ask if the movers work with an estate auction house or estate sale company partner who can manage your sale.

 Hiring Movers Question 6: What happens if something is broken or missing?

 Accidents happen.
 Make sure you understand who you would contact at the moving company, what the process is for filing a claim, and how long settlements take.
 Licensed moving companies are required by law to offer replacement value of $.60 per pound of the damaged item’s weight.
 If you want additional coverage, ask what the options are for purchasing that.

 Also ask how the reimbursement is processed, and how long you’ll have to wait to receive it.
 Some companies settle quickly, with a credit on your bill.
 Others take months, and send a check in the mail.

 Moving is one of the most stressful and unsettling events we experience in life, but hiring movers doesn’t have to be.
 Lower your stress by finding the right moving company that offers the exact services your family needs.